Meet The A18 Tzar

 The A18 treble qualities and lack of roll-off provides a lovely airy quality and excellent headroom yet at the same time the notes are not brittle or too ethereal sounding to lack authority.
 There is enough sustain and body in the top end note especially with the M20 to produce a natural sound especially on the upper mids and lower treble.

 The key difference between these two modules is in the amount of body and energy injected into the treble performance.
 Both are completely sibilant free by the way, neither will sound peaky or uneven in their treble response.
-The tia treble driver does a remarkable job in delivering clean treble without any harshness.
+The tia treble driver does a remarkable job of delivering clean treble without any harshness.

 Instead, the M15 will take a little away in terms of smoothness that the M20 offers and replaces it with a cleaner more aggressive attack with a slightly boosted and more energetic lower treble.
 Percussion and synth have more presence using the M15 and the balance of the A18 becomes a little more tilted to the top-end than the M20 pairing.
 Arguably it is the brighter of the two modules using the A18 but if you really enjoy a vivid and articulate top end with zero roll-off then it could be the right one for you.